Bhupen1120/devops_santosh/README.md

 # GIT Commands

-git init: ti inititalize an empty repository
+git init: to inititalize an empty repository

 git clone <repo url>: to clone the remote repository in to local machine